James Adrian Brown: Awards

 Brown received the award for 'Best Original Music Short Film' at the 7 Colors Lagoon, Bacalar International Film Festival in 2023 for his work on ‘La Ultima Flor del Cerezo’ (The Last Cherry Blossom).

 Personal life

 Brown studied art at college and university for five years in Leeds, UK.
 He has been a keen gamer since he was a young child.
 He is a clothing ambassador for the British brand Farah.

 In 2012, Brown commented to Clash Magazine what it is like sharing a name with the soul legend, James Brown, "I'll never forget Christmas Day of 2006 when he passed away, I was drunk as a sailor the night before and awoke in the morning to find 26 text messages from friends saying 'R.I.P James' and 'Papa's Got A Brand New Body Bag'.
 I thought I'd died or something."

-Gear

-Brown uses a variety of Fender American standard Telecaster electric guitars and a 50 watt Hayden Speakeasy amplifier, which is an all-valve hand-wired head with two channels that have been modified for extra gain.
-He plays that through a 2x12 cab.
-Brown uses a high-gain treble sound so that the two guitar sounds are separated and balanced out.

-Brown uses an Ibanez analogue delay pedal for his atmospheric lead guitar parts and a Korg MS-20 synthesizer for his composing work.